 Scholarships for Students Starting in 2021

 $10,000 minimum scholarship guaranteed for applicants admitted to the LLM program and starting their studies during the Summer or Fall 2021 terms.
 Not applicable to joint degree or online degree program applicants.
 Must submit a complete application by May 15, 2021 to be considered for this scholarship.

 International applicants applying for the LLM programs will be considered for partial scholarship at the point of application.
 In addition to Pepperdine provided scholarship, applicants are encouraged to seek external scholarship options.

-Applicants to the Straus Institute LLM programs can apply for two full-tuition scholarships available for 2016 - 2017.
-Funded by JAMS and the Seegmiller Law Firm, the full tuition scholarships will require an additional two page statement at the point of application.
-Decisions for the full-tuition scholarship are released in early March.
+Applicants to the Straus Institute LLM programs can apply for two full-tuition scholarships available for 2021-2022.
+Funded by JAMS, the full tuition scholarships will require an additional form at the point of application.

 Free Application for Federal Student Aid (FAFSA)